aabbtree77/premaxwell/README.md

 ## C++ vs. PyPy

 In some ancient times I would run [Psyco](https://en.wikipedia.org/wiki/Psyco) which would speed up CPython roughly 3x, and in turn the C++ code would speed up the Psyco code further by 3x, reaching the overall 10x improvement.
-In the year 2021 the matters look different with PyPy:
+In the year 2021 the matters already looked different with PyPy:

 CPython: __92.1s.__, 64.388 MB.